CubedProgrammer/linux_utility/README.md

 ## Compilation
 Most files are built individually.

+### byteedit
+Edit bytes of a file, bytes will be shown in hexadecimal.
+Uses environmental variable EDITOR to determine editor, defaulting to vi if it does not exist.
+After editor is closed, converts the saved text from hexadecimal text into raw binary data.
+Any character that is not 0-9, A-Z, a-z will be ignored.

 ### char
 Character, converts numbers into characters based on unicode value.
 Each argument is a byte, given in decimal.